brunocoelho1997/brunocoelho1997.github.io/_posts/2020-10-06-precision-balance.markdown

 fig-caption: # Add figcaption (optional)
 tags: [Holidays, Hawaii]
 ---
-I was requested by a friend to develop the firmware of a balance and an Android app.
-This balance will be used to know the weight of each dogs leg and create wheels dog chairs for dogs that need some help to walk.
+A friend requested me to develop the firmware of a balance and an Android app.
+This balance will be used to know the weight of each dog's leg and create wheels dog chairs for dogs that need some help to walk.

 ## Description
-For this project was supplied an Arduino board and 16 cells/sensors (HX711).
-As is shown in the next pictures, on this project the user is able to:
+I got supplied with an Arduino board and 16 cells/sensors (HX711) for this project.
+As is shown in the following pictures, on this project, the user can:
 * Connect the app to the balance;
 * See the weight of each leg (average of 4 cells);
 * Tare the actual values;
-* Export values, that is, share the actual values with a C# application (already developed by my friend) and this app will create a PDF.
+* Export values, that is, share the actual values with a C# application (already developed by my friend).
+Additionally, the app will create a PDF.

 <img src="{{site.baseurl}}/assets/img/project_precisionbalance/1.jpeg" alt="Result" class="post-images">